hdunl/hdunl/README.md

 <!-- ABOUT ME -->
 # About Me
+B.S. in CIS
-📚 Studying Rust & Java, Cybersecurity, and Artificial Intelligence.
+📚 Studying Rust, Cybersecurity, and Artificial Intelligence.

 ## 🚀 Current Project(s)
 Learning; MSc in progress